arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

                     type_id: string
 ```

-Then in the `steps` secton of the workflow, the sub-workflow can be defined as a step with the `loop` list object from above passed to its input.
+Then in the `steps` section of the workflow, the sub-workflow can be defined as a step with the `loop` list object from above passed to its input.

 The parameters for the sub-workflow step are: